-Though buying an investment property and getting it on the market to produce an income has several component parts, arranging for financing is often at the top of the list.
-An investment property mortgage with a low interest rate boosts the cash flow profits generated by the property for years to come, while offering secure financing from a world class lending institution.
+Though buying an investment property and getting it on the market to produce an income has several parts, arranging for financing is often at the top of the list.
+An investment property mortgage with a low interest rate boosts the cash flow profits generated by the property for years to come while offering secure financing from a world class lending institution.

 Investment Properties and Mortgages

 When buying an investment property, you’ll likely need a mortgage.

 There are three traditional mortgage options for an investment property, as summarized by Zillow:

 #1 Owner-Occupied Mortgages are mortgages for people who will live in the home as their primary residence.
 The owner must move into the home within 60 days, then stay there for at least a year.
 After a year, however, the owner can use the home as an investment property.

 #2 Second-Home Mortgages are for people buying a home they intend to use as a second home, such as vacation property.
 Lenders prohibit the rental of a home financed with this type of mortgage.
 If you rent the home out, the lender can call the loan due and the balance payable in one lump sum.

 #3 Investment Property Mortgages are mortgages on non-owner occupied properties.
 These mortgages are intended for properties that will be rented out.
 And you can usually change this home into your primary residence without changing the loan itself.

 Typically, both mortgage rates and down payments are higher for investment properties.
 This is because lenders have more risk with an investment property since it must be tenant occupied to produce a profit and because rental homes may lose value more quickly than owner-occupied primary residences.